-In today’s fast-paced digital world, the concept of customer experience in utilities has become more critical than ever.
+The utility customer experience has become more critical than ever during this transition to renewables and current digital shits in the sector in general.
 It is the driving force that separates successful utility companies from those struggling to keep up.
 With the rise of new technologies and an increasing focus on customer satisfaction, the utilities sector is experiencing a shift towards more customer-centric business models.

-In this article, we will explore the latest trends in customer expectations within the utilities industry.
-From the growing importance of personalization and self-service options to the impact of emerging technologies like Artificial Intelligence and the Internet of Things, we will examine the key factors shaping the future of service requests in utilities.
+In this article, we will explore the latest trends in the utility experience.
+From the growing importance of personalisation and self-service options to the impact of emerging technologies like Artificial Intelligence and the Internet of Things, we will examine the key factors shaping the future of service requests in utilities.

-We will also outline some of the challenges that utilities companies face in delivering an exceptional customer journey.
-By understanding these obstacles and exploring the customer experience trends in utilities, companies can better position themselves to meet customer needs and drive business growth.
+We will also outline some of the challenges that utility companies face in delivering an exceptional customer journey.
+By understanding these obstacles and exploring the utility customer experience trends, companies can better position themselves to meet people’s needs and drive business growth.
 So, let’s dive in.

 In this chapter, we’ll outline the most essential shifts that have happened over the last two years.